 Where the debtor has paid the judgment debt, there is an assumption that you do not have a bona fide defence to the creditor’s claim.
 This can make getting an order to set aside the default judgment very difficult.

-If you have reached the point where you have exhausted all other options, and you are considering making an application to the Court, it is worth seeking advice about your prospects of success before incurring any additional costs.
-If you have any questions or assistance in getting a judgment removed from your credit rating, get in touch with our dispute lawyers on 1300 544 755 or fill out the form on this page.
+You may have reached the point where you have exhausted all other options.
+Therefore, you may be considering making an application to the court.
+In this situation, you should seek advice about your prospects of success before incurring any additional costs.
+If you have any questions or assistance in getting a judgment removed from your credit rating, get in touch with LegalVision’s dispute lawyers on 1300 544 755 or fill out the form on this page.